 AwardWallet receives compensation from advertising partners for links on the blog.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-If you do a quick internet search for “which is the best airline to get Star Alliance Gold status,” you will invariably find one answer: Aegean Airlines.
-Well, it is true that Aegean is a very good program, although if you look around, there is one that is even better, especially for couples or families.
+If you do a quick google search for “which is the best airline to get Star Alliance Gold status,” you will invariably find one answer: Aegean Airlines.
+It is true that Aegean is a solid program, however, if you look around there is one that is even better, especially for couples or families.
 With some astute flight planning, you can hit Star Alliance Gold in just one trip!
-The loyalty program is EgyptAir Plus
+The loyalty program is EgyptAir Plus.

 EgyptAir has been a full Star Alliance member since July 2008.
 The program, EgyptAir Plus, has 4 membership levels: Blue, Silver, Gold, and Platinum.
 The different levels align to Star Alliance tiers as follows:

 - Blue = Not Applicable

 - Award miles – These are redeemable miles that you use for flight redemptions.

 - Tier miles – Your elite qualification miles, which determine your level of status.